 That All Important Good Faith Cheque

-There should be an earnest money agreement cheque with the contract agreement, when a buyer makes an offer on your house,.
+There should be an earnest money agreement cheque with the contract, when a buyer makes an offer on your house,.
 On this page we will cover;

 Before We Start

-Before we get started on the earnest money agreement, once again I have to remind you about my Disclaimer If you haven't done so, please read.
+Before we get started on this subject, once again I have to remind you about my Disclaimer If you haven't done so, please read.
 Thank-you.

 I'm going to assume that you know that the earnest money clause forms part of the Purchase and Sales Agreement.